lucproglangcourse/lucproglangcourse.github.io/_sources/index.rst.txt

 | `Department of Computer Science <http://luc.edu/cs>`_
 | `Loyola University Chicago <http://luc.edu>`_

 Welcome!
+In this course, we study programming language concepts and paradigms in the context of contemporary software engineering practice.
 This version of the course is normally taught by `Konstantin Läufer <https://github.com/klaeufer>`_ and focuses on functional and concurrent programming languages with examples and projects mostly in Scala.

 .. _GitHub: https://github.com/LoyolaChicagoBooks/lucproglangcourse
 .. _PDF: http://lucproglangcourse.github.io/download/proglang.pdf